Run your operations

 Embedded parameters are monitored to ensure operations proceed within the safe operating envelope for the tools and rig.
 Status controls are automatically tracked to see that actions are performed as planned, in the planned order and within the planned timeframe.

-Crews and office access the same information and share situational awareness.
+Rig crews and office teams access the same information and share situational awareness.
 They can follow the execution and focus their attention on preventing risks and unnecessary deviations that may cause downtime.

 The actual activity timeline is recorded and available for analysis, removing the burden of manual recording.
 Every activity is time stamped, so users know exactly if and where time was lost.